 "One of the best ways of defeating terrorism is to go about our normal lives," said Cameron in a speech given to media outside Downing Street this morning, "and that is what we should all do."

-The soldier's family have asked for his identity to be withheld from the public for now, but reports indicate that he served one tour of Afghanistan.
+The soldier has been identified by the MOD as 25-year-old Lee Rigby and reports indicate that he served one tour of Afghanistan.
 The attacker filmed speaking to the camera with the meat cleaver is thought to be a man of Nigerian descent named Michael Adebolajo, a convert to Islam in 2003 who had attended lectures by controversial Islamic preacher Anjem Choudary.

 With reports of mosques being attacked and an EDL rally planned to take place in Newcastle on Saturday, the next few days will be a crucial measure of any anti-Islamic backlash.
 Hopefully the handful of arseholes attempting to leech political traction from this horrific and isolated event will be met with public derision.
 After all, it's worth remembering that for all our faults, most of us aren't murderous fanatics or bigoted idiots.
 We're just people who don't like it when other people get murdered with machetes in the street.